cmuparlay/pbbsbench/docs/benchmarks/histogram.md

 ### Input and Output File Formats

-The input and output files need to be in the sequence file format.
-The number of buckets can be passed as a command line argument to the timing code.
+The input and output data need to be in the [sequence file format](../fileFormats/sequence.html), both with integer element types.